golfomania/Plugin_Thunderbird_FilterBySender/README.md

 - `messagesRead`: Read message metadata to get sender information
 - `tabs`: Access the current tab to identify selected messages
 - `menus`: Create the right-click context menu option
+- `messagesDelete`: Delete emails from the sender statistics table

 No data is collected, stored, or transmitted outside of Thunderbird.